PLEASE READ: If your CD

 6. Do not let a service shop work on your unit if they are not fully

-experienced with past repairs of a CD-20.
+experienced with past repairs of a Model 20.

 Proper repairs require special Bose test